Retail investments into Indian shares increase despite tough markets

 Investments into equity mutual funds rose 63 percent to 96.25 billion rupees ($1.44 billion) last month from July, marking a 16th consecutive month of inflows, according to data out on Monday from Association of Mutual Funds in India.

-The data is likely to provide some comfort after a tough August for equities as turmoil in China spread to global markets: Nifty fell 6.6 percent last month, its worst performance since November 2011.
+The data is likely to provide some comfort after a tough August for equities as turmoil in China spread to global markets: India’s NSE index fell 6.6 percent last month, its worst performance since November 20011.

 The purchases by retail investors contrast sharply with the behaviour of foreign investors who sold a net 168.77 billion rupees ($2.53 billion) in Indian shares in August, their highest monthly sales on record.